Contributor : Profile

 Posts by Poulomi Chakrabarti

 The project developed a theory on developmental regimes through a systematic examination of the variation in policy priorities across Indian states.
-The findings from these project suggests that two f...
+The findings from the project suggest that two fact...